-4. When the scan is finished, you’ll see that the results are split into several sections: Caches and logs; Help Files; Trash & Junk; and Extra languages
+4. When the scan is finished, you’ll see that the results are split into several sections: Caches & Logs; Help Files; Trash & Junk; and Extra Languages.

-5. You can remove all extra languages or choose the particular program for which you want to remove language packs.
+5. You can remove all extra languages or choose the particular program you want to remove language packs.

 By default, CleanMy® PC marks all languages other than the system language for deletion.
 If that’s what you want to do,